Insurance for International Students

-This requirement applies to all International Students (excludes International Scholars who have been awarded research, teaching or faculty appointments).
+(This requirement excludes International Scholars who have been awarded research, teaching or faculty appointments.)

 International students should have the same access to high-quality health care as domestic students.
 It is the fair and right thing to do for students who are guests in the U.S. and are thousands of miles away from home.